 Athletic trainers can work for a professional sports team, in high school or collegiate athletics, at a hospital, or in physical therapy clinics.
 Their goal is to help identify, prevent, and rehabilitate athletic injuries.
 They are essential medical professionals who keep athletes of all abilities on their feet and at their peak.

 Athletic trainers generally must complete a CAATE-accredited professional bachelor’s degree (or higher) to be eligible for certification through the Board of Certification for the Athletic Trainer (BOC).
-This crerdential is an industry standard and required for licensing in most states.
+This credential is an industry-standard and is required for licensing in most states.
 Licensing is required in every state except for California.

 Continue reading to learn how to join this exciting and growing career that keeps athletes at their best.